geopandas/geopandas/doc/source/docs/user_guide/io.rst

 Using Arrow for faster reading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For faster data reading, pass ``use_arrow=True`` when using the default pyogrio engine.
 This can be 2-4 times faster than the default reading behavior and works with all drivers.
+See `pyogrio.read_dataframe <https://pyogrio.readthedocs.io/en/latest/api.html#pyogrio.read_dataframe>`_ for full details.

+It is also possible to enable this by default by setting the environment variable ``PYOGRIO_USE_ARROW=1``?

 Note that this requires the ``pyarrow`` dependency to exist in your environment.